 - AST - West Virginia Oil and Natural Gas Association Comments Regarding the Rough Draft of the Aboveground Storage Tank Emergency Rule updated on October 7, 2014, Entitled: “Aboveground Storage Tanks” (October 24, 2014).

-- Development of federal environmental rules, involvement in various stakeholder processes, the development of our own proposals for recommended changes to existing rules, commenting on proposals advanced by the agency, litigating rules once finalized by the agency and ultimately implemented final rules.
+- Development of federal environmental rules, involvement in various stakeholder processes, development of our own proposals for recommended changes to existing rules, commenting on proposals advanced by the agency, litigating rules once finalized by the agency and ultimately implementing final rules

 - Represented manufacturers, power companies, coal companies, petroleum refineries and trade organizations in state and federal energy and environmental matters focusing on national air quality regulatory issues, water quality issues, oil and gas regulatory issues, and solid and hazardous waste compliance

-- Evaluated environmental, health, and safety compliance, and evaluate site contamination risks, and counsel clients about reporting obligations and compliance
+- Evaluated environmental, health, and safety compliance, and evaluated site contamination risks, and counsel clients about reporting obligations and compliance

 - Represented energy, regulatory, and municipal clients with regard to permitting, enforcement, and administrative matters before environmental agencies and boards

-- Developed and coordinated strategic responses to U.S. Environmental Protection Agency investigations of suspected environmental regulatory violations
+- Developed and coordinated strategic responses to U.S. EPA investigations of suspected environmental regulatory violations